helenzhupnyk/Google-Sheets_Project/README.md

-# Google Sheets Dashboard Project
+# Google Sheets Sales Dashboard Project

 This project demonstrates the creation of a **Sales Dashboard** using Google Sheets, showcasing data analysis, visualization, and reporting skills.